NSS-Day-Cohort-55/client-side-mastery/06-single-page-app/chapters/47-GG-ERD.md

 1. Users - People who use the application.
 1. Posts - Users will create new Posts with animation GIFs in them.
 1. Messages - Users will send Messages to other Users of the application.
+1. Likes - Users will be able to mark posts as a favorite.

 Additionally, a major feature of this application is that Users should have the ability to like Posts from other Users, just as you see on the major social media platforms.